Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 - Are on any other medications or are about to start any other medications, including hormonal birth control, seizure medications, or medications for hepatitis viruses

 There are many medications that cannot be taken with Complera.
 It is important to tell your doctor about any and all medications you are taking to ensure you are taking Complera safely.
+Medications that may reduce the effectiveness of the treatment and potentially lead to drug resistance include:

 Rarely, skin rashes or allergic reactions may occur with Complera and may be serious.
 Alert your healthcare provider if you notice any of the following: